williamDalston/schrodingers-cat-website/content/articles/qc-experiment-001.md

 ### The Test

 Build a quantum computer with increasing complexity and integration.
-At some point, it might become conscious—and we might detect this through its behavior or quantum signatures.
+At some point, it might become conscious and we might detect this through its behavior or quantum signatures.

 **Prediction**: As quantum computers reach certain integration thresholds, they might exhibit consciousness-like properties or behaviors.